zzzzz151/AI-text-detector/Actors.md

 A less important feature is to allow the user to analyze any text he wants by inputting it (indenpendent of the current page/PDF).

-**AI**

-Our AI is located in our server.

-It will answer to the user's requests and needs as well as API requests.

-It shall analyze any given text, url or html and return relevant output, such as probabilities of AI generated text, language models and metrics used, etc.
+**Admin**

+Admins (initially our team of 4) have maximum/all permissions.

-It can also learn a language model and accept/refuse language models.
-This acceptance/refusal can also be done manually by our dev team.
+They can accept, refuse, enable and disable language models, as well as metrics.
+This may also be done automatically by our AI.

 **LM Developer**